yoavweber/PGFC/README.md

 Paraglider-flight files (in standardized format ".igc") are intended for sharing on a peer-to-peer basis.

 This program utilizes a specialized version of the go-implementation of IPFS - located at [go-pgfs](https://github.com/yoavweber/go-pgfs)<br>
-All licenses and dependencies from the original project have been preserved.
+All licenses and dependencies from the original project this repository has been forked from ([go-ipfs](https://github.com/ipfs/go-ipfs)) have been preserved.

 Further Project Progress Documentation is located further down in this README.